campfireunion/docs/docs/1.0/flipside/how-tos/motion-and-scene-capture/how-to-make-a-motion-capture-recording.md

 You'll see the recording take a few seconds to save, which also backs it up to the cloud.

-You can also find this information in Flipside Studio's in-app **Help** menu.
+You can also find this information in Flipside's in-app **Help** menu.

 ---